tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: re-add 'again' and 'g' to interp() lists to enable help documentation
 		- DONE: clean up set_pre_buff (in gs.io) and set_prev_buff() call (in app main)
 		- DONE: clean up 'again' case in interp()
-		- TBD: updated buffer to be a str rather than a dict ?
+		- DONE: updated buffer to be a str rather than a dict ?
 	- TBD: Enable 'wait' / 'z' command

 - TBD: doc updates